If you have any old mine

 known as oil wick

-lamps or teapots are usually associated with coal mines and came after
+lamps or teapots are associated with coal mines.
+Oil wick lamps came in a

 premium.
 Lamps made from